Paws, Claws, and unfiltered Awws

 • Adults: Switch to a large-breed adult formula to prevent weight gain.

-• Senior Dogs: It is important that you add joint-supporting formulas with Omega-3s in your senior dog’s diet.
+• Senior Dogs: It is important that you add joint-supporting formulas with Omega-3s in your senior dog’s diet to add a few more joyful years to the lifespan of golden retriever.

 Grooming and Coat Care